Local SEO: Your Comprehensive Business Marketing And Ranking Guide

 A local SEO citation is an online reference to your business's name, address and phone number (NAP).
 Like links to your website, Google uses them when evaluating the online authority of your business.
 Unlike links though, citations organically build your brand online and do not require linking back to your business's website for you your you to get the website property online.

-What is local listing in SEO?
+What is a local listing in SEO?

-A local listing in SEO often referred to as a local business listing is an online entry that contain your business Name, Address and Phone Number (NAP) along with other relevant business details.
+A local listing in SEO often referred to as a local business listing is an online entry that contains your business Name, Address and Phone Number (NAP) along with other relevant business details.
 There are many directories and websites like Yelp, Foursquare and Yellow Pages where local businesses can and should create free local business listings.

 What is a local search engine?